danny-avila/LibreChat/docs/deployment/docker_ubuntu_deploy.md

 nano client/nginx.conf
 ```

-I won't be walking you through custom domain setup or any other changes to NGINX, you can look into the [Cloudflare setup guide](./cloudflare.md) to get you started with custom domains.
+I won't be walking you through custom domain setup or any other changes to NGINX, you can look into the [Cloudflare guide](./cloudflare.md) or the [NGINX guide](./nginx.md) to get you started with custom domains.

 However, I will show you what to edit on the LibreChat side for a custom domain with this setup.